MicrosoftDocs/cpp-docs/docs/data/installing-database-support-mfc-atl.md

 ---
 # Installing Database Support (MFC/ATL)

 Visual C++ does not include any database products.
-To

 ## See also